ancap-ch/from-en/ru/Universally Preferable Behaviour/p03_ch03_01_existence_versus_non-existence.md

 This is what I mean when I say that this “opposite world *null zone*” is the most fundamental barrier to human happiness the world over.
 Stealing is wrong for us; stealing is wrong in the abstract – but stealing is somehow “right” in this insane alternate universe called “government”?

-[^2]: Let’s not even get *started* on the logical nightmare of the truth value contained in the statement “error equals truth.”
+[^2]: Let’s not even get *started* on the logical nightmare of the truth value contained in the statement “error equals truth”.

 [^3]: This argument tends also not to work very well with maths teachers – I have never seen a student successfully argue that an incorrect answer may be correct in another universe, and so it is unjust to mark it as wrong.